skychwang/Latest-Chapters/README.md

 Popup more chapter info ✓
 Multiple sources ✓
 Chapter info has series image
-~~Combine sources and add duplicates cross-checking~~ Thinking of just doing a selecting option between sources, may change
-Download images to local machine
+Download images to local machine ✓
 Image viewer in GUI to read locally
 ..more to come.

 ## Dependencies

-Modules: tkinter*, webbrowser*, lxml, requests
+Modules: tkinter*, webbrowser*, lxml, requests, PIL (Pillow)
 *(included with Python installations)

 ## etc.